How to Get Rid of Ants

-You might be tempted to apply a bug barrier spray around the foundation of your home to discourage entry, but Consumer Reports experts don’t recommend it.
+You might be tempted to apply a bug barrier spray around the foundation of your home to discourage entry, but Hansen doesn’t recommend it.
 For starters, the spray wears off and addresses only one potential source of entry for ants.
-But there’s even more to our advice.
+But there’s even more to his advice.

-“I’d argue that insect barrier sprays are both ineffective against ants and complete overkill,” says CR’s Hansen.
+“I’d argue that insect barrier sprays are both ineffective against ants and complete overkill,” Hansen says.
 “Worse, some of these sprays contain chemicals that are endocrine-disrupting compounds, which can alter our hormones.
 Similar compounds have been linked to neurobehavioral effects in children, including reduced IQ and increased rates of ADHD, even at the low levels you’d be exposed to when spraying your house.”

-Instead, if you spot a few ants here and there, kill them the old-fashioned way: with a good stomp.
-They may be scouts, after all, so getting rid of them early means they can’t come back with reinforcements.
+Instead, the best way to get rid of ants in this case may simply be to give them a good stomp when you spot a few here and there.
+They may be scouts, after all, so killing them off means they can’t come back with reinforcements.

 5. Make the Outdoors Appealing

 Ants provide an important ecological function by aerating soil and providing a source of food for birds, according to Gangloff-Kaufmann.
 To keep them outdoors, consider the food sources outside the house.
 “Aphids, which are little insects that live on plants, excrete honeydew, a sweet substance left on plants,” she says.
 “Ants feed on that honeydew, but if a landscaper or homeowner sprays outdoor plants for aphids, they’re also killing off an outdoor food source for ants.”